 Q: How does being an analyst differ from being a business analyst?

 A: Business analyst jobs are more business-oriented than data analyst jobs.
-A business analyst’s job is focused on developing applications and systems, while data analysts’ jobs are more data-focused.
+A business analyst’s job is focused on developing applications and systems, while a data analyst’s job is more data-focused.

 Q: Do both types of positions require technical skills?